jupyterlite/jupyterlite/docs/howto/python/packages.md

-# Using additional Python packages
+# Use additional Python packages